taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Asoka looks over their shoulder, behind them, terrified.

 An enormous demon wolf, fangs bared, eyes flashing, lunges at Asoka.

 ## Chapter 3

 ### Page 1

-**"October 5, 2119: International Space Exploration Corps, Gemini Youth Station"**
+**"2119: The International Space Exploration Corps, Gemini Youth Station"**

 Small panel, a thin strip across the top of the page: We see dilated eyes in profile, large and golden, framed by long reddish lashes, shocked open by difficult dreams.

-The rest of the page: We see a beautiful little forest glade, seemingly in late spring.
-A tall blue jacaranda tree gently dips its purple flower-laden branches down to two teens lying on their sides on a bed of ferns and blossoms.
+The rest of the page: We see a beautiful little forest glade, seemingly in late spring, cozily bordered by gentle up-slopes of soft grasses and low-lying succulents.
+A blue jacaranda tree gently dips its purple flower-laden branches down to two teens and a cuttlefish mechapet cuddled together on a bed of ferns and blossoms.

 One has long, reddish-dirty-blonde hair that pools out from under their head.
 Freckles sprinkle a long aquiline nose and light olive cheeks.
 Though their facial features are delicate, their jaw is strong and their shoulders are broad.
 Their long limbs and tall, willowy frame are covered in simply cut and un-dyed clothing similar to the woman from the dream, a sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
 The arms are thin but strongly muscled.
 Bare feet peek out at the bottom of the trousers.
 Behind their head is a casually folded pile of fabric - a head veil, gloves, and socks in the style of the traditional korean [beoseon](https://en.wikipedia.org/wiki/Beoseon).